 3. Tips for preserving scrapbooks

 As you can see, the conclusion of a demonstration speech outline generally summarizes the speech and encourages the audience members to try it for themselves.
-If the demonstration was truly effective, the audience should be inspired and feel empowered to give it a try!
+If the presentation was truly effective, the audience should be inspired and feel empowered to give it a try!